Rad Martinez

 Radley Martinez (born March 12, 1978) is retired American mixed martial artist.
 He was signed with Bellator Fighting Championships, where he competed in their featherweight division.

-Amateur Wrestling Career
+Amateur wrestling career

 Martinez was a standout wrestler in college, competing for Clarion University.
 While at Clarion, Martinez qualified for the NCAA championships on three occasions.
 As a sophomore in 2001 with a fourth-place finish at the EWL(Eastern Wrestling League) championships, in 2002 with a second-place finish at the EWL championships and in 2003 with a third-place finish at the EWL championships.
 In 2003, as a senior he entered the NCAA tournament unseeded but made All American honors when he captured a fifth-place finish.
 In the fifth place bout he defeated #2 seed Cliff Moore of Iowa by decision 4–0.
 Martinez ended his career with a 98–27 record.

 Mixed martial arts career

 Early career

 Martinez made his professional MMA debut in January 2008 and has made a name for himself fighting mainly in the West Coast region.
 Before signing with Bellator, he amassed an impressive record of 9 wins and 2 losses.